DewofyourYouth/DewofyourYouth.github.io/_posts/2019-05-29-basis -sql-cheatsheet.md

 ---
 layout: post
-title: "SQL (Structured Query Language) Basics"
+title: 'SQL (Structured Query Language) Basics'
 date: 2019-05-29
 comments: true
 ---

 Every query must end with a semi-colon.

-Whenever something should be substituted with a value I will indicate this like this ```<value>``` - unless impractical, then you'll need to use your judgement.
+Whenever something should be substituted with a value I will indicate this like this `<value>` - unless impractical, then you'll need to use your judgement.

 ## CREATING STUFF